mendung-10-6/ctf-writeups/redpwnctf-2020/web.md

 I struggle really hard on this one because the filter are just really strong, and i come up with a working `iframe` payload

-But it didnt work, and when i asked the organizer it turns out that the admin site are using chrome to run the payload
+But it didn't work, and when i asked the organizer it turns out that the admin site are using chrome to run the payload

-And with the fact that using `iframe` will create another child element thus creating a situation where we cant take the admin's cookie because of **chrome** (insert chrome jokes here)
+And with the fact that using `iframe` will create another child element thus creating a situation where we can't take the admin's cookie because of **chrome** (insert chrome jokes here)

-so i came up with another solution
+so I came up with another solution

 ```html
 <FRAMESET>